-OVERVIEW: Annenberg's main criteria for all its grantmaking, and how it considers each applicant, revolves around leadership, a commitment to diversity, innovation and organizational strength.
+OVERVIEW: Annenberg's grantmaking prioritizes leadership, a commitment to diversity, innovation, and organizational strength.

-Annenberg likes to give the majority of its big grantmaking dollars to large institutions with buildings that will (eventually) bear the Annenberg name.
-For instance, a few years back the foundation awarded the University of Southern California a total of $100 million in two grants — $50 million for the Annenberg Academic Building that will house classes in journalism and media to "foster creativity" and another $50 million to support the construction of the Annenberg Academic Building.
-A smaller grant of $5 million was awarded a few years ago for the Wallis Annenberg Center for the Performing Arts.
+Annenberg gives the majority of its big grantmaking funding to large institutions with buildings that will (eventually) bear the Annenberg name.
+For instance, the foundation awarded the University of Southern California a total of $100 million in two grants — $50 million for the Annenberg Academic Building that will house classes in journalism and media to "foster creativity" and another $50 million to support the construction of the Annenberg Academic Building.
+The foundation awarded a smaller grant of $5 million a few years ago for the Wallis Annenberg Center for the Performing Arts.

 Such big grantmaking numbers may cause one to believe that the Annenberg Foundation will only make grants to projects that it will bear its name.
 Fortunately, that is not true: the foundation awards arts grants each year, large and small.
 What is better is that its artistic interests are very widespread.
 Past grantees include: $25,000 to MoMA for the exhibition Bill Brandt: Shadow and Light; $100,000 to the World Monument Fund to restore the Church of San Pedro Apostol; $16,000 to Theatre of Note for three productions of A Mulholland Christmas Carol; $200,000 to Opera Fuoco to support the cost of a period instrument orchestra; $300,000 to the Museum of Jurassic Technology for a Goran Djordjevic collaboration and for general operating support; $1 million to the Hirshhorn Museum and Sculpture Garden; $250,000 to the Delta Music Institute for the support of its Mobile Music Lab.